pypa/flit/README.rst

 Once your package is published, people can install it using *pip* just like any other package.
 In most cases, pip will download a 'wheel' package, a standard format it knows how to install.
-If you specifically ask Pip to install a 'sdist' package, it will install and use Flit in a temporary environment.
+If you specifically ask pip to install a 'sdist' package, it will install and use Flit in a temporary environment.